Kashmir Princess

 The Kashmir Princess, or Air India Flight 300, was a chartered Lockheed L-749A Constellation Air India flight.
 On 11 April 1955, it was damaged in midair by a bomb explosion and crashed into the South China Sea while en route from Bombay, India, and Hong Kong to Jakarta, Indonesia.
 Sixteen of those on board were killed, while three survived.
 The explosion was an assassination attempt targeting Chinese Premier Zhou Enlai, who missed the flight either due to a medical emergency or, as one historian concluded, because he had prior knowledge.
-The Chinese government insisted that Hong Kong authorities investigate; they concluded that the Kuomintang (KMT) were responsible for the bombing.
+The Chinese government insisted that Hong Kong authorities investigate; they concluded that the Kuomintang were responsible for the bombing.

 Explosion

 Flight 300 departed Hong Kong at 04:25 GMT carrying Chinese and Eastern European delegates, mainly journalists, to the Afro-Asian Bandung Conference in Jakarta.
 At approximately 09:25 GMT the crew heard an explosion; smoke quickly entered the cabin from a fire on the right wing directly behind the No. 3 (or right inboard) engine.
 Upon hearing the explosion and seeing the fire-warning light for the baggage compartment come on, the captain shut off the No. 3 engine and feathered its propeller, fearing the engine would catch fire.
 This left three engines running.
 The crew sent out three distress signals giving their position over the Natuna Islands before the radio went dead.

 The captain tried to land the plane on the sea, but the depressurising cabin and the failing circuits made that impossible.
 Additionally, smoke was seeping into the cockpit.
 Left with no other option, the crew issued life jackets and opened the emergency doors to ensure a quick escape as the plane plunged into the sea below.